 Cross-disciplinary subject areas such as medical ethics and nutrition have been worked into the existing courses as themes or strands.
 These themes are part of the 'core curriculum' and are included in the assessment of students.
 In addition, a theme encompassing personal and professional development has been designed to ensure that the attitudinal components of learning considered as important for good medical practice are included in the overall educational process.

 Study Options

 In addition to this core curriculum, the programme includes a number of options to allow you to undertake courses and activities in areas of special interest to you.
-These include electives future career options.
-We encourage you to spend it at an institution outside of the UWI if at all possible and to consider including a component of research.
-It is wise to discuss your plans for your elective with your Academic Advisor by the fourth year or even earlier.
+These include electives.

 Electives